Skip to main content

 4. Check The Test in Make: You have to check the test in Make and connect your Trello Account to create tasks in Trello.

-5. Test Your AI Assistant: Now when everything is set up, you can ask your assistant: Add me a task for adding a loader when user clicks on the test tool button and you will see your task added in your trello account 🥳
+5. Test Your AI Agent: Now when everything is set up, you can ask your assistant: Add me a task for adding a loader when user clicks on the test tool button and you will see your task added in your trello account 🥳

 As simple as saying Cubeo AI, you'll have your personal assistant in 5 min 😎